TU-Berlin-SNET/JCPABE/README.md

 #### Dependencies
-Download the source of JPBC from http://sourceforge.net/p/jpbc/code/HEAD/tree/tags/2_0_0/ Install it into your local maven repository using
+Download the source of JPBC from [here](http://sourceforge.net/p/jpbc/code/) (JCPABE has only been tested with version 2.0.0).
+Install it into your local maven repository using
 ```sh
 $ mvn install